kashifpraclab/POSRep/ReadmeFile.txt

-this is my first read me file.
+This is my First commit to POS Repository.